Technical Studies Reference

 - Round to Tick Size: Set to Yes to round off the outputted values to the symbols Tick Size.
 The Tick Size is set in Chart >> Chart Settings.

-- Use Current Period: When this Input is set to Yes, the OHLC values drawn at a bar will be for the period containing the bar and not the previous period.
+- Use Current Period: When this Input is set to Yes, the Open, High, Low, Close values drawn at a bar will be for the time period containing that chart bar and not the previous period.